Commercial Vehicle Maintenance Checklist: How Electronic Forms Reduce Your Fleet Downtime

 • Inside mirrors

-What Are The Benefits Of Preventive Vehicle Maintenance Forms?
+Benefits Of Preventive Vehicle Maintenance Checklists

-The business benefits of following these preventive maintenance vehicle checklists are:
+The benefits of preventive maintenance servicing include:

-• Reduction of maintenance and repair costs
+• Reduced maintenance and repair costs

-• Reduction of insurance costs
+• Reduced insurance costs

-• Protection of your assets
+• Protection of company assets

-• Reduction of vehicle downtime
+• Reduced of vehicle downtime

 • Increased driver safety

-• Improvement of driver’s working environment
+• Improved working environment for drivers

 • Greater passenger safety